kuroji-fusky/pacopanda-drawing-stats/README.md

 - Number of character(s) species and names
 - Media type (either drawn digital or traditional)
 - Programs/mediums used (i.e. Photoshop, Procreate, etc.)
-- The source where I got the data from (either from FurAffinity or from DeviantArt)
+- The source where I got the data from (i.e. FurAffinity, DeviantArt, InkBunny, Weasyl, etc.)

 Previously, I have to manually source it through FurAffinity and DeviantArt for his draft drawings (including his _Art & Biro_ comics).
 Unfortunately, drawings